broto1234/weather-app-HTML-CSS-JS/README.md

 ---

+## Deploy this project on
+- **Vercel** - A platform for wev, providing fast global deployment with a simple workflow.
+- with **GitHub** - A cloud-based platform that hosts `Git` repositories, making it easy to collaborate on code with others.
+Git is a distributed version control system that allows developers to create, store, manage and share their code.

+---

 In this project, I use JavaScript **Fetch API()** method to get current weather data from Weather API (https://openweathermap.org/api).

 Fetch API allows us to make HTTP request to web servers from web browsers.